 Day 5 – Nagano

-After you have a good rest from a long day from Day 4, your Day 5 can be all about shopping and eating at all the boutique shops and restaurants around JR Nagano Station.
+After you have a good rest after a long day from Day 4, your Day 5 can be all about shopping and eating around JR Nagano Station.
 The famous Zenkōji Temple (善光寺) is not too far away from the station as well.
+The temple’s approach, Nakamise-dōri Street (仲見世通り), is filled with boutique shops and restaurants for you to explore.

 On the other hand, you can take a day trip to Jigokudani Monkey Park to see the wild snow monkeys.
 Along the way, you can drop by Obuse (小布施), a town known for chestnuts, to enjoy the freshly harvested chestnuts in the local restaurants, cafes, and even from a roasted chestnut stall on the side of a street!